Divyn/Divyn.github.io/docs/Miscellaneous/ChaosCovid.md

 title: Chaos Theory on  COVID-19
 parent: Miscellaneous
 ---
+# Wait a minute...
+There's research on Chaos Theory and the COVID-19

+Chaos has become a strangely attractive word that you might be interested in this subject even if you hate mathematics.

 You talk about chaos when there is some change that is happening excluding changes that can be described by classical physics.

 How do you describe occurrence or the spread of an epidemic?